CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

       cert-manager:
         #enabled: false # Only set to false if using an uploaded frontend certificate.
     ```
     **NOTE**: If you are using the certificate upload as part of your setup, you **must** disable cert-manager by setting `enabled: false`.
 You also must set `frontendCrt` to a value.
-It will be mounted as `cluedin-frontend-crt`.
+It will be mounted as `cluedin-frontend-crt` on `cluedin-server`.
 This secret name cannot change.

 1. With all the secrets and certificates now done, the last step is to mount, map, and synchronise the secrets to kubernetes.